514 – Excited Delirium

 8. Response time and actions taken by EMS/medical personnel, including a list of drugs given to the subject

 9. Means of transport and total elapsed time of transport

 13. Ambient temperature at the time of the incident

 14. Results of tests and medical assessments taken by EMS/medical personnel

 16. Any video footage

 Deputies and detention officers should be aware that pepper spray, impact weapons, and conducted electrical weapons (CEWs) used in “contact” mode may not always be effective with these subjects due to their elevated threshold of pain.
 However, these options should be utilized as part of the use-of-force continuum when it is reasonable to do so.

 Training is the foundation of all we do regarding mental health in the agency.
 The professionalism, mission, and values of an agency are directly related to, and are affected by training.
 The agency provides the following training to ensure all personnel are prepared for incidents involving excited delirium.
-[CALEA Standard 41.2.7]

-- Video for All Personnel: All personnel are required to view an agency-produced video explaining the elements and concerns of excited delirium and the strategies for responding to individuals in this state.
+A. Video for All Personnel: All personnel are required to view an agency-produced video explaining the elements and concerns of excited delirium and the strategies for responding to individuals in this state.

-- 8-Hour Mental Health Training for Tele-communications Personnel: All tele-communications personnel receive an 8-hour class on mental health.
+B. 8-Hour Mental Health Training for Tele-communications Personnel: All tele-communications personnel receive an 8-hour class on mental health.
 The training includes a module on excited delirium.